yuabrahamliu/methylClass/README.md

 ## Package installation

-Code of *methylClass* are freely available at https://github.com/yuabrahamliu/methylClass.
+Code of *methylClass* is freely available at https://github.com/yuabrahamliu/methylClass.

 The following commands can be used to install this R package.